matthewmcvickar/soundcloud-comments-bot/README.md

 A bot that posts random comments from SoundCloud.

-Currently simultaneously posting eight times a day to both Twitter and Mastodon.
+This bot is currently posting every few hours to both Twitter and Mastodon.

 - **[@soundcloudsaid on Mastodon](https://botsin.space/@soundcloudsaid)**
 - **[@soundcloudsaid on Twitter](https://twitter.com/soundcloudsaid)**